Blendify/blender-manual/trunk/blender_docs/manual/render/freestyle/parameter_editor/line_style/alpha.rst

    `File:Render_freestyle_modifier_crease_angle.blend
    <https://wiki.blender.org/uploads/b/b4/Render_freestyle_modifier_crease_angle.blend>`__

 A modifier based on the Crease Angle (angle between two adjacent faces).
-If a stroke segment doesn't lie on a crease (i.e., the edge doesn't have the *Crease Angle nature*, its alpha value is not touched by this modifier.
+If a stroke segment does not lie on a crease (i.e., the edge does not have the *Crease Angle nature*, its alpha value is not touched by this modifier.

 .. figure:: /images/render-freestyle_ui_alpha_crease_angle.png